bburns/LanguageModels/docs/report/Report.md

 backend (Abadi 2015) - TensorFlow is a general-purpose neural network toolbox, while Keras is a wrapper around TensorFlow that simplifies its use.
 Different architectures and parameters were explored, and compared based on their accuracy scores.
-The most promising model was then selected for further training and analysis.
+The most promising model was then used to find the final testing accuracy score.

 <!-- -> compare Keras code vs TensorFlow for a simple RNN? -->